dotnet/installer/src/SourceBuild/content/.devcontainer/README.md

 ## Build the SDK

-To build the VMR, run following:
+To build the VMR, run one of the following:
 ```bash
 # Either Microsoft based build
 ./build.sh